 How do recruiters post on LinkedIn?

-Let us take you to the back end of how recruiters or employers post the job on LinkedIn and filter you out.
+Let us take you to the back end of how recruiters or employers post the job on LinkedIn, and filter you out.

 LinkedIn has a range of 7 levels under the seniority level dropdown menu.
 It is important to search for the right level as a job seeker.
 Examples- Internship, Entry Level, Associate, Mid-Senior Level, Director, Executive, Not applicable.

-The important section for job posting is Job title to attract the right talent.
+The important section for job posting is the Job title to attract the right talent.
 Job seekers should target the right title on LinkedIn when searching for a role.
 For example, the Sales Manager could have the title of Sales Coach, Sales Leader, Sales Team Leader, Associate Manager, etc.

 Update the current title under the experience section, otherwise, you won’t show up in search or lose an all-star profile.
 Avoid actively seeking headlines.
 Check this blog LinkedIn Tips and the video for how to update unemployment.